Friedreich, disease

 - hollow feet

 - hypertrophic cardiomyopathy of the left ventricule (85 %) (increased number of mitochondria but loss of contractile fibres) which becomes dilated at the end of evolution: cardiac failure and / or atrial arrhythmias are common; palpitations, syncopes, precordial pain.
-Sometimes the cardiac symptoms appear before the neurologic sgns
+Sometimes the cardiac symptoms appear before the neurologic signs

-- scoliosis
+- neuromuscular scoliosis (> 50%)

-- visual and hearing disorders
+- visual (optic neuropathy) and hearing disorders

 - diabetes mellitus due to insulin resistance